AndyShiue/Ende-readme/README.md

     any term
     ```

-The one-to-one correspodence between Ende's syntax and Haskell's (and the desugaring) should be straightforward.
+The one-to-one correspondence between Ende's syntax and Haskell's (and the desugaring) should be straightforward.

 # GADTs

-Normal `data` are called ADTs in Haskell.
+Normal `data` types are called ADTs in Haskell.
 GADTs are the **G**eneralized version of ADTs.
 GADTs let you define inductive families, that is, to be specific on the return types of the variants.
-We can define a GADT by writing `where` instead of an equal sign (`=`) after the name of the `data`.
+We can define a GADT by writing `where` instead of an equal sign (`=`) after the parameters of the `data`.

 ```
 pub(in) data Array[_ : Nat, T] where